pyudev/pyudev/doc/index.rst

 Support
 -------

-.. rubric:: Mailing list

-Questions about usage and development of pyudev can be posted to the mailing list pyudev@librelist.com, which is hosted by `librelist.com`_.
-To subscribe to this list, just send a mail to pyudev@librehost.com and reply to the confirmation mail.
-To unsubscribe again, write to pyudev-unsubscribe@librelist.com and reply to the confirmation mail.
-Past discussions and questions are available in the `list archives`_.
+Please ask questions about usage and development of pyudev to the mailing list at pyudev@librelist.com hosted by librelist.com_.
+To subscribe to this list, send a mail to pyudev@librelist.com and reply to the confirmation email.
+To unsubscribe again, write to pyudev-unsubscribe@librelist.com and reply to the configuration mail.
+Past discussions are available in the `list archives`_.

-.. rubric:: Issues

 Please report issues and bugs to the `issue tracker`_, but respect the following
 guidelines: